una/personal-goals/happy-moments/happy-moments.md

 11/04/2015
 ---
 Stayed in today to finish my resume, which I just did in code and printed to pdf because that's easier for me now :P

+11/05/2015
+---
+I went to the ATX Dribbble meetup today and finally saw the poster show.
+Was awesome to catch up with the community.

+11/06/2015
+---
+The trainer at Total Athlete kicked my ass today.
+She had us pulling and pushing sleds and it was awesome.

+11/07/2015
+---
+Today I am tring to make paleo sushi for the first time!
+Will update you on how that goes.